-Except for A. purpurascens, the species are all quite uncommon in Michigan and all are at the edge of their range in the state.
+Except for A. purpurascens, the species are all quite uncommon in Michigan and all native species are at the northern edge of their range in the state.
 Our plants are fairly easily distinguished, but the measurements in the key may fail completely to apply to forms of the same species farther south and west, where there is apparently much more overlapping of characters and even greater variability in size of awns, glumes, and lemmas.
 Great Lakes area populations generally need more study.

 1. Awns tightly twisted and ± connate, forming a column ca. 5–9 mm long at summit of lemma before diverging into 3 ± equal and much longer free portions.